 Whether they’re Black families, Asian families, Latino families, and every ethnicity in between, there are families out there who possess a curiosity in the world.
 These families are dead set on experiencing the world.
 So why then, do we mostly see white, not brown, faces splayed across our blogs and Instagram feeds?
-Why do many of the lists of best family travel blogs rarely feature families of color?
+Why do many of the lists of best travel with kids blogs rarely feature families of color?

 I’m certain this exclusion is not made out of malice.
 Rather, I think it’s out of lack of exposure or even awareness that diversity in the family travel social media sphere is lacking.

 So in honor of Black History Month here in the United States, I wanted to do something different.
 I wanted to spotlight several black travel bloggers who are showing the world that family travel is indeed achievable for everyone!
 I’m excited to share their stories with you.
 I encourage you to follow along on their adventures in travel.

 The Traveling Child

 Monet is a mother of two who started her black family travel blog, The Traveling Child, to show parents that it is possible to continue traveling after kids.
 Through her blog, Monet shares stories of traveling with family through Asia, Australia, the Caribbean, Europe, South America, and North America.
-She also shares tips for traveling domestically and internationally with young kids.
+She also has a children’s book called The Traveling Child Goes To Rio de Janiero.

 “We believe we are raising global citizens,” she says, “and travel is one of the best ways to be aware of the world and the different people, cultures, languages, foods, and customs that our world is made of.”